Conlyde Luchanga

 Conlyde Luchanga is a Zambian professional footballer who plays as a forward for Forest Rangers F.C.

 Club career

 Luchanga played club football for Power Dynamos F.C., and had a brief loan spell with Hapoel Ra'anana.
-He left the club in 2017 and joined rivals Lusaka Dynamos F.C.
+He left Power Dynamos in 2017 and joined rival club Lusaka Dynamos F.C.

 International career

 International goals

 Scores and results list Zambia's goal tally first.